-8140 Library Media Tech

-Libraries are so much more than book storage: marketing and advocacy are just as important as knowledge of literature and technology.
-Job skills such as punctuality, attendance, enthusiasm, and attention to detail are emphasized as well as professionalism and courtesy.
-This class is performance-based as is any job and can provide students with employment references.
+8140 Library Media Tech Libraries are so much more than book storage: marketing and ac and technology.
+Job skills such as punctuality, attendance, enthu professionalism and courtesy.
+This class is performance-based as references.
 Only offered periods 1-6.
-Prerequisite(s): Application and selection are required.

-8204 Helena College

-Ages 16 & Older

-College Credit

-College courses cannot be taken in lieu of required high school courses.
-Students must meet entrance and financial obligations imposed by Helena College.
-See your counselor for program information and application for enrollment.
-Prerequisite(s): Application and admission are required.

-8261 Native American Tutoring

-Native American Tutoring is an ungraded course that is dedicated to help Native American students achieve academic success by giving them an extra class period of quiet continuous study time to complete work from other classes.
-This course is staffed by an academic tutor who works with students on homework, organization, and communication between home and school.
-Prerequisite(s): Students must have a current Title VII Student Eligibility Certification Form (506 Form) on file, available from your school counselor or Indian Education Tutor.

-8360 Credit Recovery
+Prerequisite(s): Application siasm, and attention to detail are s is any job and can provide stud e emphasized as well as 8204 Helena College Ages 16 & Older College Credit College courses cannot be taken in lieu of required high schoo obligations imposed by Helena College.
+See your counselor fo Prerequisite(s): Application and admission are required.
+8261 Native American Tutoring Grades: 9-12 0 Credit Native American Tutoring is an ungraded course that is dedicat success by giving them an extra class period of quiet continuous course is staffed by an academic tutor who works with students o · home and school.
+Prerequisite(s): Students must have a current T file, available from your school counselor or Indian Education Tuto • • • tion Form (506 Form) on 8360 Credit Recovery Grades 10-12 Variable Credit Credit Recovery is an opportunity for CHS students to retake a c successful in earning credit towards graduation.
+Credit is awarde must have already attempted the course (with good attendance-n he/she is eligible for Credit Recovery. d as coursework is completed.
+P rerequisite(s): A student 8510 Study Hall-S1 Grades: 9-12 0 Credit

-Grades 10-12

-Variable Credit

-Credit Recovery is an opportunity for CHS students to retake a course in which he/she previously was not academically successful in earning credit towards graduation.
-Credit is awarded as coursework is completed.
-Prerequisite(s): A student must have already attempted the course (with good attendance-no more than 20 absences in a semester) and failed before he/she is eligible for Credit Recovery.

-8510 Study Hall-S1
+8510 Study Hall-S1 Grades: 9-12 0 Cr edit

-8512 Study Hall-S2 Grades: 9-12
+8512 Study Hall-S2 Grades: 9-12 0 Cr edit

+.
+1 1